cds-snc/data-lake/docs/data/pipelines/platform/gc-notify/export.md

 - `user_to_service`: Mapping between users and their services
 - `users`: Users accounts within the system

 There is no personally identifiable information (PII) included in this dataset.
-The data is partitioned by year and month, and updated daily.
+The data updated daily and partitioned by year and month using the `created_at` date.
 It can be queried in Superset as follows:

 ```sql
 -- Jobs